 The companies that are leading the development of nuclear generation in the UK are also at the forefront of a worldwide nuclear renaissance.
 The UK supply chain has the opportunity to contribute to the growth in nuclear capacity that is taking place in every region of the world.

-There are currently 64 power reactors under construction in 14 countries around the world, more than 160 are planned with a potential net capacity of 178,000 MWe, and over three hundred additional reactors are proposed.
+There are currently over 60 nuclear power reactors under construction in 14 countries around the world, more than 160 are planned with a potential net capacity of 198,580 MWe, and over three hundred additional reactors are proposed.

 Increasing energy demand, concerns over climate change and dependence on overseas supplies of fossil fuels are coinciding to make the case for increasing use of nuclear power.

-Countries with established programmes are seeking to replace old reactors as well as expand existing capacity, and an additional 45 countries are either considering or have already decided to make nuclear energy part of their power generation mix.
+Countries with established programmes are seeking to replace old reactors as well as expanding existing capacity through plant upgrading, and an additional 45 countries are either considering or have already decided to make nuclear energy part of their power generation mix.
 However, most (over 80%) of the expansion in this century is likely to be in countries already using nuclear power.

 Communities in Finland and Sweden have accepted the local construction of permanent disposal sites for nuclear waste.